Polygon (MATIC/POL) Taxes in the US 2026 – Complete Tax Guide

 DeFi on Polygon

-- MATIC gas fees: Each MATIC spent on gas is a taxable disposal
+- MATIC/POL gas fees: Each token spent on gas is a taxable disposal — small amounts, but they add up

 Bridging ETH/Tokens to Polygon

-Bridging tokens from Ethereum to Polygon (and back) using the official Polygon Bridge is generally not a taxable event – you retain ownership of the same economic asset.
-However, document each bridge transaction with timestamps and values.
+Bridging tokens via the official Polygon Bridge is generally not a taxable event — you still own the same economic asset, just on a different chain.
+That said, document each bridge transaction with timestamps and values.
+The IRS hasn't issued specific guidance on bridging, and you want a clean paper trail.

 Tracking Polygon Transactions